jeremydumalig/Finals/README.md

 # The 2022 NBA Finals in Review

-*This project presents a graphical summary of the 2022 NBA Finals, including game score animations and static lead trackers..
+*This project presents a graphical summary of the 2022 NBA Finals, including game score animations and static lead trackers.
 The full project can be found [here](https://jeremydumalig.com/finals/).*

 *Packages/Libraries Used : numpy, pandas, BeautifulSoup, selenium* <br>
 *Packages/Libraries Used : tidyverse, ggplot, gganimate, gifski*